samster/karaf-recipes/README.md

 karaf-recipes
 =============
 * Basic recipes for a Karaf project for Karaf 2.3.2.
-Includes an example of a OSGI service, REST service, ui, kar app, and distribution
+Includes an example of a OSGI service, REST service, ui, kar app, Swagger documentation for REST and distribution

 ### How do I get set up? ###